segmentio/segment-docs/src/connections/sources/visual-tagger.md

 <!-- TODO missing image
 ![Select Event Type](images/vt-docs-starterkit-event.gif)-->

-## Step 2: Add Details To Your Event
+## Step 2: Add details to the event

 When you click on an element on your website, a window appears where you can enter the details for the event.